-- 1. The Tribunal first notes that the complainant requests an oral hearing.
-This request is rejected as the written pleadings and evidence which the parties have provided are sufficient to enable the Tribunal to reach an informed decision. - 2.
-The complainant submits that he was subjected to institutional harassment resulting from the fact that he had to undergo an unjustified investigation, from several procedural flaws in the investigation, from being summoned to the first interview just before being interviewed for a recruitment competition, from unequal treatment, from the IAO's obduracy, from discrimination due to his marital status and from a breach of his right to be treated with respect and dignity.
+1. The Tribunal first notes that the complainant requests an oral hearing.
+This request is rejected as the written pleadings and evidence which the parties have provided are sufficient to enable the Tribunal to reach an informed decision.

+2. The complainant submits that he was subjected to institutional harassment resulting from the fact that he had to undergo an unjustified investigation, from several procedural flaws in the investigation, from unequal treatment, from the IAO's obduracy, from discrimination due to his marital status and from a breach of his right to be treated with respect and dignity.